 United States

-The United States is a highly competitive retail market of prescription pharmaceutical and products and has only become increasingly crowded with the recent discussions and proposals aimed to limit the runaway, often unchecked increases in drug prices that have affected patients with many serious conditions, regardless of whether they have health insurance or not.
-While federal and some state regulations have initiated steps to limit drug pricing, most prices in the U.S. still reflect what the manufacturer thinks the market is willing to pay.
+The United States is a highly competitive retail market of prescription pharmaceutical products.
+There are no limitations on the price a company can set for its new drug; prices reflect what the manufacturer thinks the market is willing to pay.
 However, to obtain optimal reimbursement for your product, you must understand that the ecosystem is complex – one of the most complex in the world.

 US Payer Stakeholders